 3.3.3 There is no trigger in relation to the need for public transport measures, as it will be dependent on the development that is proposed.
 Public transport requirements will be assessed on a case by case basis.
+There will be instances where public transport facilities are required to make a development acceptable in planning terms and are directly related to a particular development.
+Examples of this include the provision of a new bus service, bus stop or bus lane to serve a development.
 Where there is a requirement for public transport measures, the developer will be required to enter into a Section 106 agreement to secure the provision of the required measures.